 Chlorophyll-a is a measure of the amount of green plant pigment present in the water, often in the form of planktonic algae.
 High chlorophyll-a concentrations are indicative of nutrient-enriched lakes.
-Chlorophyll-a concentrations greater than 6 $\mu$ g/L are found in eutrophic or nutrient-enriched aquatic systems, whereas chlorophyll-a concentrations less than 2.2 $\mu$ g/L are found in nutrient-poor or oligotrophic lakes.
-The mean chlorophyll-a concentration (Figure 6) in Magician Lake in August, 2017 was lower than in 2016 at 3.1 $\mu$ g/L, which is favorable given the increased runoff observed during 2017.
+Chlorophyll-a concentrations greater than 6 μ g/L are found in eutrophic or nutrient-enriched aquatic systems, whereas chlorophyll-a concentrations less than 2.2 μ g/L are found in nutrient-poor or oligotrophic lakes.
+The mean chlorophyll-a concentration (Figure 6) in Magician Lake in August 2019 was around 0.5 μ g/L, which is favorable given the increased rainfall and runoff observed during 2019.

-The algal genera were determined from composite water samples collected over the deepest basin of Magician Lake in 2017 were analyzed with a compound bright field microscope.
-The genera present included the Chlorophyta (green algae): Scenedesmus sp., Chlorella sp., Mougeotia sp., Rhizoclonium sp., Pediastrum sp., Cosmarium sp., Gleocystis sp., Pandorina sp., and Chloromonas sp.
-The Cyanophyta (blue-green algae): Gleocapsa sp., the Bascillariophyta (diatoms): Synedra sp., Navicula sp., Fragilaria sp., Cymbella sp., and Tabellaria sp.
+The algal genera were determined from composite water samples collected over the deepest basin of Magician Lake in 2019 were analyzed with a compound bright field microscope.
+The genera present included the Chlorophyta (green algae): Scenedesmus sp., Chlorella sp., Mougeotia sp., Rhizoclonium sp., Pediastrum sp., Cosmarium sp., Gleocystis sp., Pandorina sp., and Cosmarium sp.
+The Cyanophyta (blue-green algae): Gleocapsa sp., the Bascillariophyta (diatoms): Navicula sp., Synedra sp., and Cymbella sp.
 The aforementioned species indicate a diverse algal flora and represent a good diversity of alga with an abundance of diatoms that are indicative of great water quality.
-In 2018, RLS will be placing microscopic images of algae found in the lake in the annual report.